mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **Complete Theme Editor Overhaul:** Redesigned with a live preview, more fonts, and granular controls for colors and sizes.
+-   **Enhanced Calendar Views:** Day view now has two columns (Duties/Ventures), and Week view highlights the current day.
+-   **Guild-Specific Themes:** Guilds can now have their own unique, lockable themes when in "Guild View".
+-   **Profile Picture Uploads:** Users can upload their own profile pictures for a more personalized avatar.
--   **Bulk Content Management:** Admins can now select multiple items on the `Manage Quests`, `Manage Items`, and `Manage Markets` pages to perform bulk actions like deleting, activating/deactivating, or changing sale status.
+-   **Bulk Content Management:** Admins can now select multiple items on management pages to perform bulk actions like deleting or changing status.
--   **Profile Picture Uploads:** Users can now upload a custom profile picture or select an image from their collection of purchased assets, replacing the old URL-based system.
+-   **Automated Backups:** Configure automated local backups to run at set intervals, ensuring data safety.
+-   **AI-Powered Asset Creation:** The Asset Manager now includes an AI prompt generator and links to AI image generators to streamline asset creation.
+-   **Numerous UI/UX Improvements:** Including a redesigned PIN pad, scrollable dashboard sections, improved quest board sorting, and more customization options like editable sidebar link names.
 -   **Market Controls:** Admins can now set markets to "Open" or "Closed" status, controlling their visibility in the Marketplace.
--   **UI/UX Enhancements:** The current day is now highlighted in the calendar's week view, and the main page titles (H1) have been resized for better visual balance.
--   **Theme Editor Overhaul:** The Theme Editor has been completely revamped with a live dashboard preview, allowing users to see their changes instantly.
-It now includes over 30 new fonts and precise sliders for font size control.
 -   **Data Synchronization:** Automatic data syncing keeps your application state consistent across all your devices.
 -   **AI-Powered Content Generation:** The AI Studio, powered by Google Gemini, can generate ideas for quests, items, markets, trophies, and themes.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards, deadlines, and penalties.